Anthonyntilelli/PartyPlannerSite/README.md

 Party planner uses before routes for auth checks

-- '/pre_auth/*' - Cannot be reached by those logged in
+- '/pre_auth/*' - Non-Logged in users only
-- '/post_auth/*' - Must be logged in to reach
+- '/post_auth/*' - Logged in users only
 - '/hmac/*' - Must have valid hmac/non-expired to reach.
+- '/admin/*' - Logged in admin users only

 ## Thanks to